DukeIsCreating/wof-data/docs/index.md

 # Duke's Wheel of Fortune Information Database

-As a fan of the game, I have been compiling gameplay-related information about the game, mainly for personal use at home.
+As a fan of the game, I have been compiling gameplay-related information about the game for personal use at home.
 However, I'm more than willing to share the fruits of my research here.

 # Chaos Disclaimer